 Is Catching Sailfish Legal?

 The Billfish Conservation Act protects sailfish and many other similar species in the United States.
-They are a highly prized game fish, so catching them is not illegal.
-Still, federal regulations prohibit removing them from the water before release.
+Federal regulations prohibit removing them from the water before release.
 You can get the proper licensing to harvest billfish, but only if you accurately report your catches to regulatory agencies.

 Many people don’t realize how much stress the sailfish experiences when removed from the water.
 When a fish that size is still enough for a picture, that usually means its survival rate is bleak.
 Some fishermen justify taking sailfish out of the water by claiming revival is a possibility.
 Even if that’s true, I doubt that makes the fish feel any better.